Katri Kulmuni: After 2020

 In the 2022 county elections, Kulmuni was elected to the regional council of the wellbeing services county of Lapland.
 She received highest number of personal votes cast in the constituency of Lapland.

-Kulmuni announced on 14th February 2024 that she will stand as a candidate in the 2024 European Parliament elections.
+Kulmuni announced on 14 February 2024 that she will stand as a candidate in the 2024 European Parliament elections.
 Kulmuni said that in the European Parliament she would like to focus especially on natural resource issues, opposing excessive EU regulation of Finland's natural resources.
 She also opposed increasing joint and several debt mechanisms.
 Besides, Kulmuni justified her candidacy by her willingness to restore the lost support of the Centre Party.
 Kulmuni received 67,028 votes and was elected to the European Parliament.
 Of all candidates, she received the most votes in the constituencies of Oulu and Lapland.
 A week before election day, Kulmuni gave birth to her second child.

 In the European Parliament Kulmuni was elected to the European Parliament Committee on the Environment, Public Health and Food Safety.
 Kulmuni said that she was satisfied with her seat on the committee, because the committee deals with issues related to Finnish forests and forestry, among other things.

+Kulmuni has named the first female Minister of Education in Finland, Kerttu Saalasti as her political role model.
+In her statements Kulmuni has emphasized decentralization as the Centre Party's most important ideology.